FredKSchott/snowpack/plugins/plugin-svelte/README.md

 ## Plugin Options

-- `config: string` - relative URL from working directory to `svelte.config.js`
+- `config: string` - relative URL from working directory to `svelte.config.js`.
+Defaults to project root directory.

 This plugin also supports all Svelte compiler options.
 See [here](https://svelte.dev/docs#svelte_compile) for a list of supported options.